The truth about menopause and weight gain

 How can you get rid of menopausal belly fat?

 There’s no magic formula or food that can specifically target the size of your mid-section.
 “You can’t spot-reduce fat,” Dr. Faubion says.
 Here’s what can help reduce belly fat: steady, sustainable weight management that happens holistically.
-That encompasses the tips in this article—getting good sleep, moving your body regularly, and managing stress—as well as eating a nutritious diet filled with a range of whole foods.
+That encompasses the tips in this article—getting good sleep, moving your body regularly, and managing stress—as well as eating nutritious meals and snacks filled with a diversity of whole foods.

 Bottom line: Can you lose weight during menopause?